Tolbat/JagdoomE/README.md

-# Doom for the Atari Jaguar - Jaguar Doom Evolved (JagdoomE)
+# Doom for the Atari Jaguar - Jaguar Doom Expanded (JagdoomE)

 Now with Functional in game music.
 Works Perfectly on BigPEmu, and good on real console, there is some slowdown currently but that is being worked on.